jakewvincent/mkdnflow.nvim/README.md

 ## ⚙️ Configuration

 Currently, the setup function uses the defaults shown below.
-See the descriptions and non-default options in the comments above each setting.
-To change these settings, specify new values for them wherever you've placed the setup function.
+See the descriptions and non-default options in the comments above each setting. **To use these defaults, simply call the setup function without any argument:** `require('mkdnflow').setup({})`.
+To change these settings, specify new values for any of them them in the setup function.

 ```lua
 require('mkdnflow').setup({